-The door was sealed, and the tongue and groove was added.
+The door was sealed, and the tongue and groove were added.

 Ceiling Beam Addition – Living Room Renovation

-These faux ceiling beams make such an impact to this room.
-I love the look of the wood beams above and the sea grass rug below, with all the white in between.
+These faux ceiling beams make such an impact on this room.
+I’ve always loved the appearance of wood and white together.

-Adding Shiplap Adds Much Needed Texture – Living Room Renovation
+Shiplap for Much Needed Texture – Living Room Renovation

 The shiplap has been put up, and now it’s time for some paint.